-All Preschool volunteers must meet these requirements unless they are a relative of a child in the program and are not used to replace or supplement staff in providing direct care to children (Health and Safety Code 1596.871 (b)).
+All Headstart and Preschool volunteers must meet these requirements unless they are a relative of a child in the program and are not used to replace or supplement staff in providing direct care to children (Health and Safety Code 1596.871 (b)).
+Each school shall arrange for volunteers to sign in and out in an office record book provided by the Principal.

-Title I School Site Council (SSC)
+TITLE I SCHOOL SITE COUNCIL (SSC)